vinshet/Systemmonitoring/README.md

-The node(s) that are intended to be zabbix server(s) are assigned node labels via docker node update --label-add <key>=<value> NODE Thus, changes are to be made under the relevant services to change the key value pair
+The node(s) that are intended to be zabbix server(s) are assigned node labels via docker node update --label-add <key>=<value> NODE

+Changes are to be made under the relevant services to change the key value pair
 deploy:
   placement:
     constraints: